 - Leadership discouraged by lack of innovation among vendors who are eager to fulfill a contract

 - Reporting on quality assurance is costly and labor intensive for vendors

-- Hiring company has a growing need for a number of diverse IT services
+- You have a growing need to deliver a number of diverse IT services

-- Hiring company has noticed increase in internal and external customer expectations
+- You are seeing an increase in internal and external customer expectations

 - SIAM becomes more costly than the benefit received